inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 #### KIMBALLS'S DIMENSIONAL MODELING
 OBJECTIVES
-- deliver data that is understandable to the business user
+- Deliver understandable data
-- optimize query performance
+- Optimize query performance
-- Does not prioritize reducing redundancy
+- Minimal emphasis on reducing redundancy

-- Other approaches: Bill Inmon, Data Vauld
+- Other notable approaches: Bill Inmon, Data Vauld

+KEY COMPONENTS: Fact and Dimension Tables
 FACT TABLES
 - Contain measurements, metrics or facts corresponding to a business process
-- Verbs such as Sales, Orders etc.
+- Fact tables are associated with action oriented **verbs** such as Sales, Orders etc.

 DIMENSION TABLES
 - Correspond to a business entity and provides context to a business process
-- Nouns such as Customer, Product etc.
+- Dimension tables are associated with descriptive **nouns** such as Customer, Product etc.
 <br>
 <br>